PoinRec/WCTE_Production/README.md

 ## Dependencies
 This repo needs environment for both [**WatChMaL**](https://github.com/WatChMaL/WatChMaL) and [**WCSim**](https://github.com/WCSim/WCSim) so you may need twocontainer images.

-To successfully run this repo, you need to clone the `dev` branch of my fork of the [**MC_Production**](https://github.com/PoinRec/MC_Production/tree/dev) repository, which modifies the output path to write under `/lustre` due to the large file size.
+To successfully run this repo, you need to clone the `dev` branch of my fork of the [**MC_Production**](https://github.com/PoinRec/MC_Production/tree/dev) repository, which modifies the output path to write under whatever path you want (in my case `/lustre` due to the large file size).

 I highly recommend `software_workshop.sif` for the image of WCSim since I source all the necessary environment variables using `source /opt/entrypoint.sh` in my scripts.
 So if you want to use other images, you may need to modify that.

 ## `config.sh`
-I’ve tried to make this repo as self-contained as possible.
+I’ve tried to make this repo as encapsulated as possible.
 Most parameters can be configured without modifying the code, via the `config.sh` file.

 An example file `EXAMPLE_config.sh` is provided under `WCTE_Production`.
 You should create your own `config.sh` in the same directory by copying and modifying this example before running any simulations.